mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 the operator to determine where the ship has jumped.

 Jump filters become available at TL14.
-They consume no tonnage but require 5 Bandwidth from the ship’s computer, 1 Power and cost MCr5.
+They consume no tonnage but require 5 Bandwidth from the ship's computer, 1 Power and cost MCr5.

 PSIONIC TECHNOLOGY